2026 FIFA World Cup officials

 From Wikipedia, the free encyclopedia

-The following is a list of match officials (referees, assistant referees, and video assistant referees) who will officiate at the 2026 FIFA World Cup in Canada, Mexico and United States.
+The following is a list of match officials (referees, assistant referees, and video assistant referees) who officiated at the 2026 FIFA World Cup in Canada, Mexico, and the United States.
+The list also includes the appointments received by each match official.

 Referees and assistant referees